 This course introduces the special accounting needs of municipalities, counties, states, the federal government and governmental agencies, and other not-for-profit organizations.
-Prerequisites with a grade of "XC" or higher: MAT 013 or placement into MAT 155 or higher; RWR 032 or placement into RWR 100.
+Prerequisite with a grade of "C" or higher: ACC 101.
 This course is typically taught only in the spring semester.